Embryo Research To Reduce Need For In Vitro Fertilization Raises Ethical Concerns

 "I think this research was unethical," Zoloth says.

-Munne defends the research, noting that it was reviewed and approved by the Ministry of Health of the State of Nayarit, in Mexico, and the Western Institutional Review Board in the United States.
+Munne defends the research, noting that it was reviewed extensively and approved by the Ministry of Health of the State of Nayarit, in Mexico, and the Western Institutional Review Board in the United States.
 The women were fully informed of any potential risks, Munne says.

 "We passed all the ethical committees and all the ethical checks and balances," he says.